NCAR/vast/content/news/20221130-esds_event.md

 implementation of hybrid tutorials, discussion forums, and hackathons in NCAR’s Mesa Lab Main Seminar Room and over Google Meet.

-GeoCAt tutorials and a demonstration of VAPOR's new Python API took place in the event as well.
+GeoCAT tutorials and a demonstration of VAPOR's new Python API took place in the event as well.

 Please have a look at the [ESDS post](TODO: Add URL) that recaps the